lorinbaum/lorinbaum.github.io/_posts/2024-01-23-towards-spirit-stream.md

 here, the scope goes beyond the spirit stream to organizing information. creating rooms for thought, development and exhange.
 Need to specify further to see how big the upside of such a system is, if it is worth pursuing.
 Look for literature since this is a long game.
 This leads towards what I want to use AI for.

-should test it for the spirit stream by implementing:
-- notes listed by modified date
-- stream with all changes
-	- date
-	- note that changed
-	- deleted parts (gray)
-	- new parts (green)
-- new note structure
-- heading/link formatting

-- entrance fixed nav is bocking title
-- change to %20 instead of dash and to spaces in \#id